 NEWS - WEDNESDAY, APRIL 21, 2021 - NEWS

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: Biden is a coward loser.
+VOA VIEW: Biden is showing to be weak.

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.